Cloth diapering for beginners – what we learned in our first year. How to start, what it costs, what you need and what to do about the poop.

 Consider a clothesline

 In addition to sunning your stains, if you line dry your diapers they will last longer!
 I actually love line drying our diapers.
 They do get a little more stiff so after line drying them I’d throw them in the dryer for maybe 5-10 minutes to soften them up.
+We bought this retractable clothesline so we can retract it when not in use.

 Night time cloth diapering can be tricky